-Year Ended

-December 31, 2010
+Year Ended December 31, 2010

-\$ (1,852)
+Net income (loss) \$ (1,852)

-(64)
+Accumulated other comprehensive income (loss) on derivatives, net of taxes (64)

-\$ (1,916)
+Total comprehensive income (loss) \$ (1,916)

 Revenue Recognition

 The majority of the Company's revenue is rental revenue in the oncology market.
 Revenues are recognized predominantly under fee for service arrangements through equipment that the Company rents to patients.
 The Company recognizes revenue only when all of the following criteria are met: 1) persuasive evidence of an arrangement exists; 2) services have been rendered; 3) the price to the customer is fixed or determinable; and 4) collectability is reasonably assured.
 Persuasive evidence of an arrangement is determined to exist, and collectability is reasonably assured, when the Company receives 1) a physician's written order and assignment of benefits, signed by the physician and patient, respectively, and the Company has 2) verified actual pump usage and 3) insurance coverage.
 The Company recognizes rental revenue from electronic infusion pumps as earned, normally on a month-to-month basis.
 Pump rentals are billed at the Company's established rates, which often differ from contractually allowable rates provided by third-party payors such as Medicare, Medicaid and commercial insurance carriers.
 All billings to third party payors are recorded net of provision for contractual adjustments to arrive at net revenues.